Azure/azure-documentdb-hadoop/README.md

 ##Download
 ###Option 1: Via Github

-To get the binaries of this library as distributed by Microsoft, ready for use within your project, you can use Github releases.
+To get the binaries of this library as distributed by Microsoft, ready for use within your project, you can use [GitHub releases](https://github.com/Azure/azure-documentdb-hadoop/releases).

 ###Option 2: Source Via Git